 1. Some people move ahead of God’s plan

-III.
+II.
 He was aware of his calling to redeem the Israelites.
 He impetuously made the wrong move at the wrong time.
 He became a self proclaimed redeemer.
 Like Moses some people take matters into their own hands, rush the plan and create a big mess.

 2. Some people move behind of God’s plan

 Exodus 3:1-22; 4:1-17

 I. God renewed the calling 40 years later and Moses gave many excuses which indicates “a lack of faith” .
 This time he was moving behind of God’s plan.

 II.
 He killed the Egyptian out of impulse, not by faith in God.
 The consequences were loss of charisma, excitement and faith.
 When failure attacks, we loose our faith leave everything behind including God’s calling, promises, plans and retreat back to our own small world where we feel secure